 - Raw Honey: While honey has very high inactive ingredients and antioxidants, it is also rather high when it comes to glycemic load.
 If you are using erythritol for diabetes control, using raw honey as a replacement isn’t the best choice.

 There are some side effects to using erythritol, which has made this sweetener somewhat controversial.

-- GMO Issues: Many people choose to avoid GMO-derived products, as there are concerns over the long-term effect of these aspects of our food.
+- GMO Issues: Many people choose to avoid GMO-derived products, as there are concerns over the long-term effect of these modified aspects of our food.

-- Artificial Sweeteners: Some erythritol products are blended with other artificial sweeteners, making it less of a pure and product.
+- Artificial Sweeteners: Some erythritol products are blended with other artificial sweeteners, making it less of a pure and healthy product.

 - Overeating: There are some reports that using this sweetener can stimulate the appetite, which could lead to and weight gain.